tangy1227/CSE6242ProjectPublic/README.md

 ```
 (note that an anaconda installation is a prerequisite here)

-For Windows users, download anaconda from https://www.anaconda.com/download/ and click thee Download with the Windows icon.
-Run the commands below in an Anaconda Prompt instead of the Windows Terminal Prompt.
+For Windows users, download anaconda from https://www.anaconda.com/download/ and click the Download button with the Windows icon.
+Run the commands below in an Anaconda Prompt instead of a Windows Terminal Prompt.

 ### Run the tool!
 In the same terminal window, run: